KonstantinosBitos/Cloud_Resume_Challenge/infrastructure/README.md

-# Cloud Resume Challenge - Infrastructure (Terraform)
+# Cloud Resume Challenge - Infrastructure

-This directory contains the Infrastructure as Code (IaC) for my cloud hosted resume.
+This directory contains the Infrastructure as Code for my cloud hosted resume.
 It uses Terraform to provision and manage all AWS resources automatically, ensuring the environment is reproducible, version-controlled, and consistent.

 When applied, this Terraform configuration performs the following actions: